-- Detecting Anomalies and Predict the trend.
+- Detecting Anomalies and Predicting the trend.

 - Tagging of issues for smart grouping and alert mechanism.

 Want to monitor your Docker and Kubernetes services then this is the tool you should have.
-It helps to identify any problem in your distributed system, it provides a complete view of your apps as well as the infrastructure in real-time.
+It helps to identify any problem in your distributed system, it provides a complete view of your apps as well as the infrastructure in real time.
 Let’s have a look at the wonderful features it provides:

 - It provides access to control the containers, view logs and start/stop the containers.

-- Easily detect and rectify any issues with realtime access to dockers and containers.
+- Easily detect and rectify any issues with real-time access to dockers and containers.